aayaffe/waypoint-racing-traccar-client/README.md

     See the License for the specific language governing permissions and limitations under the License.

-This application was also developed using free software from Jetbrains for OpenSource projects.
+This application was developed using free software from Jetbrains for OpenSource projects.

 [<img src="https://resources.jetbrains.com/storage/products/company/brand/logos/jb_square.png" alt="JetBrains Black Box Logo logo." width=100>](https://www.jetbrains.com)